 Probate is designed to deter fraud after an individual’s death.
 It is a method of “freezing” the estate until a judge makes a determination on the validity of the Will, that the entire property of the estate has been identified, that all the relevant individuals have been notified, that the taxes have been paid, and that the creditors have been paid.
 Once these matters have been completed, the court orders the distribution of the property and the estate is closed.

-However, not every estate is required to go through probate.
+A: Not every estate is required to go through probate.
 If an estate is categorized below a certain threshold, it is referred to as a small estate and may be settled without court supervision.

 Also, not all assets of a deceased individual are subject to probate.
 Certain types of assets automatically transfer at the death of the owner, without the need for probate.
 Some of the common types of assets that transfer without probate include: